Dufuna-CodeCamp/Dufuna-CodeCamp19/STYLEGUIDE.md

 </table>
 ```

-- Your text editor should make it easy to indent your code ↩
-You could press tab or the space bar every single time you want to indent your code, but you shouldn't have to do that.
+- Your text editor should make it easy to indent your code.
+You could press tab or the space bar to indent your code.
 Fortunately, good text editors help you out when it comes to indenting.

 - Use lowercase attribute names
 ### Bad